-Project staff recruited state- and federally-funded preschool programs in four states to participate in this study: Illinois, Indiana, Kentucky, and Oregon.
-After receiving IRB approval, we obtained consent to conduct the study from the program directors located in one county in Illinois; one county in Indiana; two counties in Kentucky; and two counties in Oregon.
+Project staff recruited state- and federally funded preschool programs in four states to participate in this study: Illinois, Indiana, Kentucky, and Oregon.
+After receiving institutional review board approval, we obtained consent to conduct the study from the program directors located in one county in Illinois, one county in Indiana, two counties in Kentucky, and two counties in Oregon.
 Project staff recruited teachers to participate in the study using a brief presentation.
 Across three cohorts, we invited 185 teachers from 51 programs for study participation.
 In total, the recruited teachers from 181 of 185 classrooms participated (98%) in the screening phase of the study (see Figure 1).

-Prior to screening, project staff distributed a waiver of consent letter to teachers and asked them to give a copy of the letter to the parents of each student in their classroom.
-This letter explained the proposed study and described steps for declining participation in the class-wide screening process.
-If parents did not want their child to participate in screening, they returned the consent form either in-person or by mail via a pre-paid postcard to the teacher.
-Parents had two weeks to return the card before screening began.
+Prior to screening, project staff distributed a waiver-of-consent letter to teachers and asked them to give a copy of the letter to the parents of each student in their classroom.
+This letter explained the proposed study and described steps for declining participation in the classwide screening process.
+If parents did not want their child to participate in screening, they returned the consent form either in person or by mail via a prepaid postcard to the teacher.
+Parents had 2 weeks to return the card before screening began.

-Participating teachers completed an abbreviated version of the Systematic Screening for Behavior Disorders (SSBD), a multi-stage screening procedure (Walker et al., 2014).
-During screening stage 1, we asked teachers to nominate and rank-order five children in their classroom based on the students' externalizing behavior.
+Participating teachers completed an abbreviated version of the Systematic Screening for Behavior Disorders (SSBD), a multistage screening procedure (Walker et al., 2014).
+During Screening Stage 1, we asked teachers to nominate and rank-order five children in their classroom based on the students' externalizing behavior.
 We gave teachers a detailed description of externalizing behavior problems to inform this initial screening stage.
-During stage 2, teachers completed three rating scales for each child previously identified during stage 1.
+During Stage 2, teachers completed three rating scales for each child previously identified during Stage 1.
 These were the Adaptive Behavior Index (ABI), Maladaptive Behavior Index (MBI), and Aggressive Behavior Scale (ABS).

-The 181 teachers who participated in the class-wide screening procedure provided behavioral rating scale data for 866 students.
+The 181 teachers who participated in the classwide screening procedure provided behavioral rating scale data for 866 students.
 Participating teachers contributed screening data for at least five students in 153 of 181 classrooms (84.5%).
-On average, participating teachers completed stage 2 rating scales for 4.8 students in each classroom (SD = 0.8).
-We converted ABI, MBI, and ABS raw scores to severity scores corresponding to 1 SD, 1.5 SDs, and 2 SDs respectively from the normative mean (Feil et al., 1998).
-Severity scores ranged from 0 (within 1 SD of mean) to 3 (2+ SDs from mean) for each scale.
+On average, participating teachers completed Stage 2 rating scales for 4.8 students in each classroom (SD = 0.8).
+We converted ABI, MBI, and ABS raw scores to severity scores corresponding to one standard deviation, 1.5 standard deviations, and two standard deviations, respectively, from the normative mean (Feil et al., 1998).
+Severity scores ranged from 0 (within one standard deviation of mean) to 3 (two or more standard deviations from mean) for each scale.
 We then summed the three individual severity scores to compute an overall severity ranking from 0 to 9 for each of the nominated students within each classroom.
-A child had to have elevated severity on at least one scale (e.g., elevated behavior of at least one SD above the mean) to meet minimum eligibility requirements.
+A child had to have elevated severity on at least one scale (e.g., elevated behavior of at least one standard deviation above the mean) to meet minimum eligibility requirements.
 In seven classrooms, none of the students (n = 27) met minimum eligibility requirements.
 These classrooms did not participate in the parent recruitment process.